 A Genethon team, working as part of an international collaboration, published the results of their work in Nature Medicine on June 1, 2020, opening up new perspectives for gene therapy.
 Using the IdeS enzyme, these researchers succeeded in inhibiting the immune response to AAV, which is caused by antibodies present as a result of natural immunity or following gene therapy.

 Gene therapy consists of injecting a therapeutic gene into an organism using a vector, a “means of transport” able to cross all biological barriers through the cell and into the nucleus.
-The most commonly used vectors are derived from viruses, such as AAVs.
-In many cases, once in contact with this virus, the body develops immunoglobulins (IgG) known to be neutralizing, i.e. specific antibodies that inhibit AAVs and make gene therapy ineffective.
+The most commonly used vectors are derived from viruses, such as AAVs (adeno-associated viruses), used particularly in gene therapy targeting the muscles, liver, eyes, etc. In many cases, once it comes into contact with this virus, the body develops immunoglobulins (IgG) known to be neutralising, i.e. specific antibodies that inhibit AAVs.
+It is considered that between 30% and 50% of humans are naturally immunized against most AAVs used for therapeutic purposes.
+As a result, a large number of patients cannot currently benefit from AAV gene therapy.
+Moreover, a first injection of an AAV leads to an immune response against the vector, precluding any subsequent AAV gene therapy.

-Then, the teams tested this approach with a view to the possible reinjection of gene therapy treatments.
-After administering a first dose of AAV vector, then a second dose preceded by an injection of Ides, the researchers found that IdeS allowed the re-administration of the vector by reducing the level of circulating antibodies.
+- Then, the teams tested this approach with a view to the possible reinjection of gene therapy drugs.
+So, they administered a first dose of AAV vector, then a second dose after injection of IdeS.
+They observed that IdeS, by reducing the level of circulating antibodies, allowed the re-administration of the vector.

 These two studies demonstrate that treatment with IdeS allows repeated administration of AAV gene therapy.
-This is a significant and promising step forward in the treatment of rare genetic diseases.
+This is a significant and promising step forward in the treatment of rare genetic diseases because, if the efficacy of this technique is confirmed in humans, it will make it possible to treat patients at the first signs of the disease and to re-inject a gene therapy product if necessary.

 “These studies should enable us to test this innovative approach in humans and thus, in the long term, to give AAV-positive patients the possibility of benefiting from gene therapy, despite the presence of antibodies.
 This could also make it possible to treat patients as soon as the first symptoms of the disease appear (affecting the liver, for example) and, if necessary, to re-administer the gene therapy treatment in an effective manner,” stresses Christian Leborgne, research engineer at Genethon.